GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-deploy.md

 ## Deploy the application

-Use Terraform to deploy JIT Groups to App Engine.

-!!!note

-    JIT Groups can be deployed to either App Engine or Cloud Run.
-Cloud Run requires a more complex configuration than deploying the application to App Engine.
-This article therefore focuses on App Engine.
+Use Terraform to deploy JIT Groups to App Engine or Cloud Run.

 1. Clone the GitHub repository to the `target` directory and switch to the `jitgroups/latest` branch: